Banks and ATMs

 |

-However, for the average traveler through the islands, cash is a necessity.
-Maintaining a supply of money
+However, for the average traveler through the islands, cash is a

-during your trip is not only desirable, it is vital.
-Without a few thousand vatu, you can't even get a cab, much
+necessity.
+Maintaining a supply of money during your trip is not only desirable, it is vital.
+Without a few

-less pay for dinner.
+thousand vatu, you can't even get a cab, much less pay for dinner.
 Many of the restaurants and shops in Port Vila and Luganville do not accept credit cards and

 ATM cards; cash is the only option.

-The resorts on Tanna, Santo, Efate and elsewhere will take your plastic, but you cannot rely on that throughout
+The resorts on Tanna, Santo, Efate and elsewhere will take your plastic, but you cannot

-that you have the funds on hand to enjoy yourself.
-If you're on a tight budget, you can get by for less than $50
+If you're on a tight budget, you can get by for less than $50 per day

-by staying in resorts, taking tours and enjoying the dining options in Port Vila and elsewhere.
+staying in resorts, taking tours and enjoying the dining options in Port Vila and elsewhere.

 Banks and ATMs on islands

-So, how do you find ATMs and banks in the islands in order to secure this cash?
-Well, your options are somewhat
+So, how do you find ATMs and banks in the islands in order to secure

-limited.
-You will not find banks or ATMs in any of the villages around the islands.
-In fact, Port Vila and
+this cash?
+Well, your options are somewhat limited.
+You will not find banks or ATMs in any of the villages around

-Luganville are the only places that you'll be able to do that.
-The ANZ bank and the supermarket in Port Vila offer
+able to do that.
+The ANZ bank and the supermarket in Port Vila offer ATMs for your convenience.

-ATMs for your convenience.
-Additionally, you'll find that traveler's checks can be used in the cities, though you
+Additionally, you'll find that traveler's checks can be used in the

-cash on hand.
+having the right cash on hand.

 |